 To do this, it’s important to engage with your subject throughout the photoshoot and get them talking about their interests, hobbies, or work.

-This will help you capture more genuine emotions and expressions in your images, as well as help you find interesting photo opportunities that you may have otherwise missed.
+This will help you capture more genuine emotions and expressions in your images and find interesting photo opportunities that you may have otherwise missed.

-While it’s important to engage with your subject throughout the photo shoot, you should also avoid losing them too much.
+While it’s important to engage with your subjects throughout the photo shoot, you should also avoid losing them too much.
 Guide, don’t pose!

 Instead, let them move around naturally and capture them in candid moments.